 “Damn, what gave me away?” asked the cop.

 Abe didn’t wait a second.
-His hand moved to grab the fake cop’s gun (a non-standard revolver, definitely not a police taser gun), and then he shoved the cop while pulling the gun from the holster, adrenaline and nerves and training temporarily making up for the concussion.
+His hand moved to grab the fake cop’s gun (definitely not a standard police taser gun), and then he shoved the cop while pulling the gun from the holster, adrenaline and nerves and training temporarily making up for the concussion.